UoB-HPC/hpc-course-getting-started/4_Compilers.md

 Load the module for the desired compiler and version before building your application.

-**Note**: The `gcc` command is available in the system by default, i.e. without loading a module, becuase the the Linux distribution comes packaged with a compiler.
+**Note**: The `gcc` command is available in the system by default, i.e. without loading a module, because the Linux distribution comes packaged with a compiler.
 However, note that this version is significantly older than what is available through modules, and so may generate slower code:

 ```